 As an adult child who may also be acting as a primary caregiver, sometimes you want to overlook things because you’re scared of the truth.

-For example, if you admit that your senior parent or loved one needs a higher level of care, such as moving to a memory care unit, that means their Alzheimer’s or dementia is progressing.
+For example, if you decide it’s time for your senior parent or loved one to move into memory care, then you’re also admitting that their Alzheimer’s or dementia is progressing.

 Although that is indeed scary, denying the truth means denying your senior loved one the help they truly need.

-If the senior in your life is exhibiting one or more of these signs, then memory care is the best option for their dementia.
+If the senior in your life is exhibiting one or more of the following signs, then memory care is the best option for their stage of dementia.

 Although no one likes to talk about bodily functions like going to the bathroom, sometimes, you have to.
 Incontinence is defined as a lack of control in defecating and/or urinating.